The Artist Konstantin Somov

 Somov was a founding member of the ‘World Of Art’ movement and was initially excited with the prospect of sweeping change in the Revolution of 1917.
 Bearing in mind that the initial events of the Russian Revolution happened right there in St Petersburg, on his doorstep so to speak, it is not surprising that he was excited by the prospect of the wind of change coming to sweep through the country.

-We Visit St Petersburg
+Visiting St Petersburg

 We arrive at the huge open space in front of the Hermitage and walk across the Square and follow the road towards the river and ask.
 People are very friendly and helpful.
 They look on the their phones and they ask their colleagues.
 No one knows.

 Eventually we find out it in is the yellow-painted, curve of a building across the Square from the Winter Palace.
 We smile, realising we had stood next to this building earlier.
 Even now we cannot find the entrance.
 We walk through the arch to a door but it is not the right one.
 We ask again.
-It is back around the corner on the inner curve of the building, two doors down.
+Ah, it is back around the corner on the inner curve of the building, two doors down.
 At last.

-Note: The entrance to the museum is to the left of the archway, almost directly behind the column as seen in this view.
+Note: The entrance to the museum is to the left of the archway, almost directly behind the column as seen in this view I photographed from the Winter Palace.